vdesabou/kafka-docker-playground-docs/docs/how-to-build-your-own.md

-# 👷‍♂️ How to build your own...
+# 👷‍♂️ How to build your own examples or reproduction models

-Below is a collection of *how to* that you can re-use when you build your own reproduction model.
+Below is a collection of *how to* that you can re-use when you build your own examples or reproduction models.

 ## 🛠 Bootstrap reproduction model